Updated on April 17, 2019

 Better equipped to deal with challenges

 Many of the challenges faced by farmers have causes beyond the farm gate, which means they can be very difficult for farmers to deal with if they are working alone.
-“When it comes to a topic like child labor,” says Diakité, it’s important that farmers can work in a group to tackle the issue.
-If you stop a child working at one farm, they will just go to the farm next door.”
+“When it comes to a topic like child labor,” says Diakité, “it’s important that farmers can work in a group to tackle the issue.
+If you stop children working at one farm, they will just go to the farm next door.”

 “In the UTZ program, the farmer group must do a risk assessment to identify any risk of child labor and take action to prevent it or deal with it.
 A strong farmer group can lead change throughout the whole community – raising awareness of the issue, spotting any cases that do occur, and finding solutions to get the child back into school.”